dantonnoriega/PubPol590-Sp15/09_resampling_and_mle/3_group_task_resampled_logit.md

 ### Section II: Logit with Survey Data

+2. Download the [following code](https://github.com/ultinomics/Duke_PUBPOL590/blob/master/09_resampling_and_mle/task_3_hints/09_group_task_3_section_2.py) 2.
+Watch the [tutorial video](https://www.dropbox.com/sh/ccrvzpz5ynym5gn/AACV-MjrL9X01TSBkfLl3CQLa?dl=0) on how to use the code.
 1. Review how the survey questions were coded by reading `RESIDENTIAL PRE TRIAL SURVEY.doc`.
-2. Select *any* **4 Questions** BESIDES `Question 200` (gender) to use in the logit models.
+2. Select any **4 Questions** BESIDES `Question 200` (gender) to use in the logit models. *NOTE: Rows with ANY missing data will be removed automatically.* Preference more complete questions as it will keep more IDs.
-2. Import `Smart meters Residential pre-trial survey data.csv` and extract only the variables associated with the questions you selected plus the `Question 200` variables.
-3. Merge the extracted variables to your wide data frame.
-(Beware the "dummy variable trap" -- I will offer hints in-class, April 1st.)
-4. Compute a logit model comparing **each treatment group** to the control using consumption data AND the question variables.
+4. Compute a logit model comparing **each treatment group** to the control using consumption data AND the question dummy variables.
+Do this using function `do_logit`.
 5. **In a separate document** (MS Word, .docx, is ok; markdown, .md, is preferred), **please do the following**:
 	5. Briefly explain the results of each different logit regression.
 Highlight any significant differences between the models and if there is any evidence of imbalance.
 Please be concise.
 	6. Briefly explain the benefit(s) and potential problem(s) of using ALL the available survey variables in a logit regression.
 Please be concise.